 - Lower your expectations

-First people you hire will shape the overall look of your company.
+The first people you hire will shape the overall look of your company.
 That’s why you need to hire the best talent you can reach.
-They have to be smart, skilled, professional, hardworking, and you have to like them.
+They must be smart, skilled, professional, and hardworking, and you must like them.
 It’s best if they are great at several things and eager to learn and do new things.

 Once you grow into a stage when your company structure can’t be flat any longer, your first 10 hires will become your personal ambassadors.
-In other words, the best quote that comes to mind: A’s hire A’s, and B’s hire C’s.
+In other words, the best quote that comes to mind is A’s hire A’s, and B’s hire C’s.

-On the other hand, you have to realize that to hire good employees for a small business, you will have to look in places other than Google campus or third wave coffee shops for rockstar programmers and growth hackers.
-You will need to look past all of the glam to find the gem.
+On the other hand, you have to realize that to hire good employees for a small business, you will have to look in places other than Google campus or third-wave coffee shops for rockstar programmers and growth hackers.
+You must look past all of the glam to find the gem.
 Your best shots are people who are underappreciated or don’t network that much.

 How to interview your first hire

 We haven’t seen and haven’t come up with anything better than the hiring checklist shared by David Cancel from Drift.
-The only other questions we ask candidates are the ones that have something to do with our business or position specifically.
+The only questions we ask candidates are those that specifically have something to do with our business or position.

 But the other important thing about interviews is the things you say.

 Be honest about them.
-We all know that you’d have to sell your soul to pay employees in a small business the same money they’d get working in a big corp.
+We all know you’d have to sell your soul to pay employees in a small business the same money they’d get working in a big corporation.
 So, don’t promise them that!

 Don’t promise anything you know is not going to happen.

 When I came in for my first interview with Lemon.io, the first thing Alex and Vasyl (our co-founders) told me was that CodignNinjas is a startup.
-And with startups things can happen, that there could be a situation when something bad happens and we’re all out of jobs the next day.
+And with startups, things can happen, and there could be a situation when something bad happens, and we’re all out of jobs the next day.
 Did it throw me off?
-It made we want to work with them so bad, I didn’t want any other job!
+It made us want to work with them so badly, I didn’t want any other job!

-I knew from that moment I’d be working with people who are responsible and real about their business.
-Everyone who works at Lemon.io knows the risks, and that’s what keeps us moving.
+I knew from that moment I’d be working with responsible and real people about their business.
+Everyone who works at Lemon.io knows the risks, which keeps us moving.

 Red flags and reasons not to hire

 The person only cares about money.
 You can’t retain employees in a small business by competing with anyone who pays more.
-It’s important to appreciate the work they do in dollar equivalent, but there has to be more to what they care about.
-For some, it’s the experience they can only get with you, for others, it’s the chance to grow you’re giving them, and for introverts, a promise to let them work quietly in a dark room with a tiny fridge can make the best offer they ever had.
+It’s important to appreciate their work in dollar equivalent, but there has to be more to what they care about.
+For some, it’s the experience they can only get with you.
+For others, it’s the chance to grow you’re giving them.
+And for introverts, a promise to let them work quietly in a dark room with a tiny fridge can make their best offer.

 Bloated ego.
-They can be the best professionals in the field, but if they think too much of themselves, we can’t bring them home.
-If you absolutely have to work with someone like that, maybe think about a temporary position.
+They can be the best professionals in the field, but we can’t bring them home if they think too much of themselves.
+Maybe think about a temporary position if you have to work with someone like that.

 Work meh, party hard.
 Don’t get us wrong, we love a good party!
 But there’s also work in work-life balance.